jdebacker/UN-OG-Training/docs/book/python/OOP.md

 (Chap_OOP)=
 # Object Oriented Programming

+Python is literally a programming language built on objects.
+Objects are instances of classes.
+And classes are definitions of objects with their corresponding methods and attributes.
+Objects are a powerful way to group functionality and attributes in a class that has a limited and common set of characteristics.

+An analogy is how life forms are classified by [taxonomic rank](https://en.wikipedia.org/wiki/Taxonomic_rank) going from most general to most specific: domain, kingdom, phylum, class, order, family, genus, and species {cite}`WikiTaxonomicRank`.
+If you have a model of all the different types of cats, you would probably care about the taxonomic rank *family* of *felidae* or cats.
+If you were interested in modeling all the different types of mammals that live on land, you might need many different *orders*, with sub-class objects for each *family*, *genus*, and *species* within each order.

+Python objects defined as classes have a limited set of attributes that apply to that class in the same way the cat family *felidae* has different attributes than the dog family *canidae*.
+In the family of `OG-Core` macroeconomic model country calibrations, we have many custom objects defined by classes, the most important of which might be the `parameters` class.

+Using objects wisely and efficiently can make your code more readable, easier to modify and use, more scalable, and more interoperable.
 The iframe below contains a PDF of the BYU ACME open-access lab entitled, "Object-oriented Programming".
 You can either scroll through the lab on this page using the iframe window, or you can download the PDF for use on your computer.
 See {cite}`BYUACME_OOP`. {numref}`ExerOOP-acme` below has you work through the problems in this BYU ACME lab.

 <div>
   <iframe id="inlineFrameExample"